apache/beam/learning/katas/go/Core Transforms/Additional Outputs/Additional Outputs/task.md

   ~ limitations under the License.
   -->

-# Side Output
+# Additional Outputs

-While ParDo always produces a main output PCollection (as the return value from apply), you can also have your ParDo produce any number of additional output PCollections.
-If you choose to have multiple outputs, your ParDo returns all of the output PCollections (including the main output) bundled together.
+In previous lessons, we mainly applied a DoFn to a ParDo that outputted a single PCollection.
+Optionally, a ParDo transform can produce zero or multiple output PCollections which we will explore in this lesson.

 **Kata:** Implement additional output to your ParDo for numbers bigger than 100.